Please select from the categories in the side-menu to learn more about the current and former members of the Van Os and Adcock labs.

 - Unofficial transcript from both BS and MS institutions, as applicable

-- GRE scores with percentiles
+- GRE scores with percentiles (screenshot OK)

 I value a strong work ethic, ability to work well with others, an inquisitive mind, and a passion for animal welfare.
 Previous research experience, coursework in animal welfare and/or behavior, and livestock handling skills are preferred.